demyanenko/Circle-Map-Rotation-Number/README.md

 ### Fetching
 **WARNING**

-`git clone` fetches all branches, so it will download hundreds of tiles from GitHub Pages.
+`git clone` fetches all branches by default, so it will download hundreds of tiles from GitHub Pages.

 To avoid this, use
 ```
-git clone https://github.com/demyanenko/Circle-Map-Rotation-Number.git -b master --single-branch
+$ git clone https://github.com/demyanenko/Circle-Map-Rotation-Number.git -b master --single-branch
 ```

 ### Configuring